Fuzzoom/Sass-to-CSS/README.md

 (requires: node.js, and npm packages: node-sass, watch)

-With this package I can convert my Sass files to CSS files.
+With this package I can automatically convert my Sass files to CSS files.

 I start by running `npm run watch:sass`.